 A problem with these loss functions is that they are symmetric.
 In fact, in some cases, the symmetry between forecast errors, positive and negative, may be inappropriate.

-We define the loss difference between two forecasts as:
+The loss difference between two forecasts is defined as:

 dt=gε1t-gε2t

-We say that the two forecasts have equal accuracy if and only if the loss difference has an expectation of zero for all t.
-In such a way that we would like to test the null hypothesis,
+The two forecasts have equal accuracy if and only if the loss difference has an expectation of zero for all t.
+Next I apply this to test the null hypothesis,

 H0: Edt=0 ∀ t